sghuang19/portfolio/source/_posts/2024-06-22-hexo-ext-img.md

 ---
-title: Fixing external image loading issues in Hexo with the `referrer` tag
+title: Fixing External Image Loading Issues in Hexo with `referrer` Tag
 date: 2024-06-22
 tag: [hexo, web, html]
+permalink: hexo-ext-img/
 ---

 When migrating older posts to new website system, the images stored in my [Gitee](https://gitee.com) repo were not loading.
 Interestingly, these images were accessible directly through the browser.
-My first though was that the loading process was timing out since Gitee's servers are in China.
+My first thought was that the loading process was timing out since Gitee's servers are in China.
 However, this didn't make sense as the images loaded in a reasonable amount of time in browser.